ellertone/ellertone/README.md

-### Ellertone Ongoki
+### Ellertone Ongoki wave.gif

-Software and Electronics Engineer From Kenya
+Electrical and Software Engineer From Kenya

+I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.

 <!--